Self-Portrait at 36 w/ David

 & turned up.
 A type of satisfaction dead in this middle we’re

 Copyright © 2015 by Ellen Hagan.
 Originally published in Poem-a-Day on September 18, 2015, by the Academy of American Poets.

 “There is something both jarring and seductive about the aging process—a thrill to be gathering years and moments and history (and hopefully wisdom), but too a railing against the media’s constant perception of youth and how to hang onto it.
 Writing has forever been a balm against all that keeps me awake at night.
 I look forward to writing the poems that will surely harness all the years to come.”

 Ellen Hagan is the author of Hemisphere (TriQuarterly Books, 2015).
-She is the director of the poetry program at the DreamYard Project in New York City.
+The recipient of a NYSCA/NYFA Artist Fellowship, she is the director of the poetry program at the DreamYard Project in New York City.

 Date Published: 2015-09-18